For travellers seeking relaxation, spectacular scenery and historic whisky or castle trails – Only the best make the list!

 – Alternatively, turn left but stay on the level road, this takes you past Mortlach Distillery, continue walking to the t-junction & turn left uphill on Fife Street, again returning you to the Clock Tower starting point.

 I would recommend, if time allows to take some time at Morlach Church, this dates to 556AD and interesting Battle stone to be found.
-If you wind through the Church yard you can cross The Dullan Waters, and this loops you back to the road at Mortlach Distiller.
+If you wind through the Church yard you can cross The Dullan Waters, and this loops you back to the road at Mortlach Distillery.

 For those that have more time, or want to come back to The Dullan Waters then as you cross the river this is the starting point of the Giant’s Chair walk.
 To access this cross the river from the Church yard and turn right, staying on the path.
 Sturdy shoes are required.
 When it is open this is where you will find the Dufftown Fairy Village too.
 The Giant’s Chair loops you back around past Dufftown Distillery (when you come to a road again after doing the woodland section just make sure you turn right)